dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 Only some kinds of declarations can be declared 'static', most often
 fields, constants, methods, and functions, and only within classes.
-Modules are already always static.
+Modules and the declarations within them are already always static.

 ## **Error: argument to :options attribute must be a literal string**